Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 ### Proxy authentication

-Both proxy types will use one of two authentication mechanisms, none or username/password authentication.
+Proxy will use one of two authentication mechanisms, none or username/password authentication.
 The username authentication is specified within the URL `http://{userName}:{password}@{proxyHost}:{proxyPort}`.

 ## Validation